swansonk14/typed-argument-parser/README.md

 ### Help string

-Class documentation is automatically parsed into the help string provided when running `python main.py -h`.
+Single line comments are automatically parsed into the help string provided when running `python main.py -h`.
+The type and default values of arguments are also provided in the help string.

 ```python
 """main.py"""